Shyanne Orvis: From Foster Homes to Fly Fishing Guide

 What is Rivers of Recovery?

-Rivers of Recovery is a nonprofit organization that takes veterans suffering from PTSD, traumatic brain injury, and military sexual trauma on fly fishing trips.
-The program focuses on camaraderie and connecting veterans with others who understand their struggles, with Shyanne witnessing firsthand how participants arrive broken but leave smiling, laughing, and connecting with others.
+Rivers of Recovery is a nonprofit that takes veterans suffering from PTSD, traumatic brain injury, and military sexual trauma on fly fishing trips.
+The program focuses on camaraderie and connecting veterans with others who understand their struggles, and Shyanne witnessed participants arrive broken and leave smiling, laughing, and connecting with one another.

 Where does Shyanne Orvis guide fly fishing trips?

-Shyanne guides on the Roaring Fork River, Frying Pan River, and Colorado River in the Carbondale area near Aspen, Colorado.
-She primarily does wade trips and is in the process of completing her float guiding hours to transition to running float trips on these rivers.
+Shyanne guides on the Roaring Fork River, the Frying Pan River, and the Colorado River in the Carbondale area near Aspen, Colorado.
+She is in her fourth year guiding, primarily doing wade trips, and is completing her float-guiding hours to transition to running float trips on these rivers.

 What does Shyanne Orvis mean by manifesting?

-For Shyanne, manifesting means being intentional with your thoughts and actions, believing what you put out into the universe you get back, but crucially also doing the actual work to make it happen.
-She pictured living in the mountains as a child in foster care and took concrete steps like applying to boarding school and moving to Colorado, demonstrating that manifesting requires action beyond just positive thinking.
+For Shyanne, manifesting means being intentional with your thoughts and your actions, believing that what you put out into the universe you get back, but crucially also doing the work to make it happen.
+As a child she pictured living in the mountains, then took concrete steps like applying to boarding school and moving to Colorado, which she uses to show that manifesting requires action beyond positive thinking.

 How many foster homes was Shyanne Orvis in?